-The corn growing season is reaching an end, but late-season rains can still have an impact on corn grain quality and test weight.
+The corn growing season is reaching an end, but late-season rains could impact corn grain quality and test weight.
 Late-season precipitation can increase fungal colonization of corn ears, increase pre-harvesting sprouting, and reduce final test weight and grain quality.

 Moldy ears can occur on corn that died prematurely from stress.
 Corn in this situation usually has high grain moisture content, which favors fungal colonization (Figure 1).
 In addition, the wet pattern experienced this past week favors the occurrence of moldy ears.
 Also, corn ears affected by abiotic or biotic (e.g., insect and bird damage) stress are more susceptible to ear molds.

 Figure 1.
 Moldy corn ears.
 Photos by Eric Adee and Ignacio A. Ciampitti, K-State Research and Extension.